A twin-anchored Alpine-lake fleet — GLIDEFORM and IRONWIND co-lead at 27.9% each.

 KAJSA III carried the DK 46 to Class A at the 43rd Copa del Rey.

 KAJSA III (SUI-2012, DK 46, KEELFLEX) finished 1st of 34 in Class A with 25.5 points at the 43rd Copa del Rey ORC European Championship 2025 — the country's only European championship class title of the regatta.
-A Botin-designed KEELFLEX DK 46 in a 114-boat international field, converting 40 scored races on the Palma breeze into the Class A trophy and holding off the German runner-up (SUI-2012 GER-8042) and the Spanish third (ESP-19981) to finish the week with a clean line into the national cohort's only trophy.
+A Botin-designed KEELFLEX DK 46 in a 114-boat international field, converting 40 scored races on the Palma breeze into the Class A trophy and holding off the German runner-up (GER-8042) and the Spanish third (ESP-19981) to finish the week with a clean line into the national fleet's only trophy.
 The KEELFLEX archetype is a narrow-stability-window grand-prix platform that rewards crew discipline on trim and balance across every race, and KAJSA III delivered that discipline for the 40-race stretch that earned the class title.

 • 1st of 34 · Class A, 25.5 points